Maximum interpoint distance of high-dimensional random vectors: Main results: convergence of the maximum

 \subsection{Maximum interpoint distance}

 We are interested in the limit behavior of the maximum of the interpoint distances,

-where $\x_i=(X_{i1}, \ldots, X_{in})^\top, i=1,\ldots,p$ are $n$-dimensional random vectors, whose components $(X_{it})_{i,t\ge 1}$ satisfy the following {\em standard conditions}: \begin{itemize} \item $(X_{it})$ are independent and identically distributed random variables with generic element $X$. \item $\E[X]=0$ and $\E[X^2]=1$. \end{itemize} It is worth mentioning that this is a non-standard extreme value problem since the maximum interpoint distance is a max $U$-statistic.
+where $\x_i=(X_{i1}, \ldots, X_{in})^\top, i=1,\ldots,p$ are $n$-dimensional random vectors, whose components $(X_{it})_{i,t\ge 1}$ satisfy the following {\em standard conditions}: \begin{itemize} \item $(X_{it})$ are independent and identically distributed random variables with generic element~$X$. \item $\E[X]=0$ and $\E[X^2]=1$. \end{itemize} It is worth mentioning that this is a non-standard extreme value problem since the maximum interpoint distance is a max $U$-statistic.
 Consequently, the limiting distribution might not necessarily be an extreme value distribution.
-In this paper, $p=p_n$ is some integer sequence tending to infinity as $\nto$.
-For $\tilde{p}:=p(p-1)/2$ and $y\in\R$ we define
+Further, notice that the mean of the random vectors $\x_i$ has no impact on the distance between the vectors, so we assume it to be zero for simplicity.